syncfusion-content/fileformat-docs/File-Formats/XlsIO/FAQ.md

 ---
-title: FAQ Section | Syncfusion
+title: FAQ Section| XlsIO | Syncfusion
-description: Frequently Asked Questions in XlsIO
+description: In this section, you can know about the various questions asked about manipulation of Excel document using XlsIO.
 platform: File-formats
 control: XlsIO
 documentation: UG